 Listing Assistant: This tool will help you create improved Amazon listings.

 Feature Training: Tutorials and training to help you become a better Amazon seller.

-If you want to get the Pro license, you will need to pay a one-time fee of $147 plus a $10 monthly fee.
-You can try out the Pro version for seven days for free with their free trial.
+If you want to get the ASINspector Pro license, you will need to pay a one-time fee of $147 plus a $10 monthly fee.
+You can also try out ASINspector Pro with their 7-day free trial.

 ASINspector Alternative #1: Jungle Scout

 There are many Amazon research tools out there that you can use as alternatives to ASINspector.
 Jungle Scout is one of the most popular ones.